rachelmcamis/CSE517Project/README.md

 # CSE517Project
-We reproduce experiments from the paper.
+We reproduce experiments from the paper:
+Chen, Yangyi, et al. "Textual Backdoor Attacks Can Be More Harmful via Two Simple Tricks."
+EMNLP (2022).

 The code that we use to reproduce comes from the StyleAttack github, which is the directory here titled StyleAttack-main.